 Much of the Putney area represents the transition from Sandstone geology from the east to the low-lying clay soils of the west.
 Wianamatta Shales dominate the upper ridge of Ryde and have influence on the foreshore area.
-The main soil type for Putney Park is clay and clay loam because of the shale bedrock and a mixed soil profile from River reclamation and fill.
+The main soil type for Putney Park is sandy loam on the upper reaches with clay influences where there is shale bedrock.
+Within filled and reclamation zones the soil profile is mixed.

 Putney Park can be divided into two sections according to its topography.
 Between the two large grassed sections of the Park is a steep slope and in some locations there is an exposed rock outcrop.
 The slope in some places is eroded to the rock shelf.
 Stairs and paving has been constructed to provide pedestrian access between the two levels, however there are minimal erosion control measures in place and erosion around them is also noticeable.
-To the south, naturally occuring rock outcrops are the interface with the River.
+To the south, naturally occurring rock outcrops are the interface with the River.